 If you were newly licensed in 2016, you must contact the Department to receive your access code, please email firstname.lastname@example.org to submit your request.

 About the Assessment System

-In an effort to streamline the filing process, DFI launched an online assessment filing system in 2013.
+DFI has made improvements to the online assessment filing system.
 This system will allow you to file both the Annual Assessment Report (AAR) and the Consolidated Annual Report (CAR) as well as make your payment via E-Check, Visa, MasterCard, Discover or American Express.
 However, an assessment fee in excess of $10,000 must be paid via E-Check.

 How does the online assessment filing system work?